oomph-lib/oomph-lib/README.md

 ## Building, installing and uninstalling `oomph-lib`

+### Required/optional third-party libraries
-`oomph-lib` relies on the following third-party libraries:
+`oomph-lib` relies on/works with the following third-party libraries:

 | Library                          | Version                                                                                                                                   |
 |----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|